haproxytech/haproxy-docker-ubuntu/README.md

 3. enable haproxy.cfg to be read/write mounted in Docker, either by defining volume being r/w or by rebuilding image with your own haproxy.cfg
 4. expose dataplane TCP port in Docker with `--expose`

-Relevant part of haproxy.cfg is below (before haproxy 3.3):
+Relevant part of haproxy.cfg is below (before haproxy version 3.3):

 ```
 global